LoyolaChicagoBooks/cder/source/activities.rst

 Learning objectives
 -------------------

+.. todo:: expand these and add Bloom levels

 - synchronous local foreground tasks in Android (running directly in an event listener) -> bad unless really short
 - asynchronous local background tasks in Android using AsyncTask ->